piemasta/ff14-minicactpot-solver/README.md

 # MiniCactpot Solver
 This is a solver/assistant program for the MiniCactpot lottery minigame in Final Fantasy 14.
-Input the initial number from a MiniCactpot card and the program will suggest a series of plays towards winning the Cactpot.

-The goal of this program is to maximize a players winnings by providing play suggestions along with some basic probability imformation.
+The goal of this program is to maximize a players winnings by providing a series of play suggestions along with some basic probability imformation.

 ## Using the solver in-game
-If you usually play with your game display set to Fullscreen, set it to Windowed Maximized so that MiniCactpot Solver will remain visible on top of your game.

-You can change this by hitting Escape, ...
+By default, the solver is set to be an "Always on top" window.
+It will happily sit on top of the Final Fantasy 14 game client during use, as long as the client's screen mode is not set to fullscreen.
+You can change this by hitting Escape and opening System Configuration.
+The screen mode settings are in the Display Settings tab, and should be set to Borderless Windowed while using the solver.
+Windowed mode will work as well.

 Upon entering the initial number, the solver will highlight one or more play spots with a light blue circle.
 While the user may then play any spot they like it is highly recommended to play highlighted spots, especially if the Cactpot Status indicator is still green.
-It's worth noting here that if you always follow the solver's suggestions, you will _always_ win the Cactpot if it is possible to do so.

 After 4 plays have been entered (the initial number plus 3 user plays) the solver will suggest a pay line.